Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-Finally, the experimental and simulated waveforms are processed employing the same algorithms to compute the amplitude and assign precise time markers for assessing the time resolution.
-The latter are assigned using a digital constant fraction discriminator algorithm, summarized here and described in detail in Ref.~\cite{chiara}.
+At the end of the simulation flow discussed so far, both the experimental and simulated waveforms can be compared by extracting parameters like their amplitude, rise-time and delay with respect to a reference timing signal to measure the time resolution.
+The latter can be measured using for example a digital constant fraction discriminator algorithm, as described in detail in Ref.~\cite{chiara}.

-Two specific points on each waveform were identified: one before and one after the crossing of the CFD threshold (set at 30\% of the signal amplitude).
-These two points were then linearly interpolated to estimate the exact threshold crossing time.
-The intersection abscissa of the interpolation line with the threshold defines the time marker used for time resolution studies.
+The distributions of the simulated signal amplitudes and time markers, utilizing the time-dependent weighting potential as computed with the FEM solver (\methodB) and the spectral method (\methodC), and obtained with the discrete impedance network (\methodA) are presented in Figure~\ref{fig:comsol-vs-fft-with-electronics}.

-The distributions obtained for both amplitude and time markers, utilizing the time-dependent weighting potential as computed with the Finite Element Method (FEM) and spectral method, and utilizing the discrete impedance network are presented in Figure~\ref{fig:comsol-vs-fft-with-electronics}.
+Within the limits of the spectral method that must be refined as discussed in the previous sections, we consider the results obtained with \methodB and \methodC as consistent in the description of the signal amplitude spectrum.
+The simple discrete impedance description, besides being ad hoc, tends to slightly overestimate the signal amplitudes but is qualitatively consistent with the two previous methods.
+The time distribution of the signal is largely insensitive to the underlying induced current distributions, as it is dominated by the shaping effects of the readout electronics.
+Consistent results are obtained regardless of whether the weighting potential is computed using spectral or FEM solvers.

-The comparison confirms the consistency between the Finite-Element and spectral methods, validating their implementation.
-In addition, it demonstrates that discrepancies observed between current distributions from the discrete-impedance network model and the time-dependent weighting potential approach are largely diminished when the shaping effect of the readout amplifier is considered.
+We conclude that both \methodB and \methodC provide predictions consistent with the heuristic \methodA in the regime where it is expected to be reliable, and consistent with each other, especially once the amplification and shaping effects (process 4) are taken into account.
+Hence, we consider \methodB and \methodC as sufficiently robust to allow a direct comparison with experimental data, as discussed in the next section.